terotests/Ranger/README.md

 to binary using Go target.

 The target languages suppoerted currently are `JavaScript`, `Java`, `Go`, `Swift`, `PHP`, `C++`, `C#` and `Scala`.
-The Scala and C# are lagging behind int the support.
+The Scala and C# are lagging behind in the support.
 Adding support to Kotlin is considered.

 The applications or modules compiled using Ranger can be integrated to various target platforms using custom operators and system classes with native API's.